Nokia aims to undercut rivals with volume focus

 He said the company was shifting more into the constant improvement mode after major restructuring.

-"We are trying to shift more into the mode of finishing restructuring -- make sure people are well focussed," he said.
+"We are trying to shift more into the mode of finishing restructuring -- make sure people are well focused," he said.

 (Reporting By Tarmo Virki; Editing by Mike Nesbit and Chris Wickham)